Here’s a first glance overview of the Youdao Chinese-English Translator/Dictionary Pen 2.0.

 As heritage Chinese speakers, we are primarily using this Chinese-English translator/dictionary pen for its most basic function of reading Traditional Chinese text aloud and that is already a game changer us.
 It helps a decently-fluent but functionally illiterate Chinese-American mom like me do the near impossible of teaching my kids a little more Chinese than I thought would be possible.
 Actually now any English-speaking parent can let this pen do all the reading aloud and translating that Siri, Alexa, and Google never could get quite right.
 The Google Translate app with scanning function has long been my go to when trying to read Chinese characters that I’m not familiar with, but the process is not as efficient and quick as I would like.
 Imagine fumbling around with it while trying to read to a squirmy toddler.
 Tell me I’m not the only one!

 I was so excited to get the pen delivery this week.
 I dropped everything I was doing to open the package…I noted the simple, sturdy packaging…excitement mounded…I ripped off the plastic wrapping and opened the box to find that…the instruction manual is completely in Simplified Chinese (I cannot read much Simplified Chinese)!…but it dawned on me, “oh it’s okay, I’ll just use the pen to read it later”.
 The pen comes with a half charged battery, so it’s ready to go out of the box.
-The pen’s menus are also completely in Chinese, but with its touch screen menu with intuitive icons, you’ll find that it’s easy enough to navigate.
+You have the option of selecting a pen with simplified Chinese interface or English interface.

 The first thing you’ll be asked is to set up the wifi on the device.
 The only other item I bothered to set up was the preference for an American accent rather than British when speaking in English.
 To use the OCR scanning function, grip the pen firmly and press down towards the tip (there are two buttons underneath the pen) until the light comes on.